-Suno Wrong Genre Output — Style Word Ordering Fix
+Suno Outputs the Wrong Genre — Style Ordering Fix

 Common causes

-Suno weights left-side tokens more. dreamy soft female vocal, lo-fi hip-hop, vinyl crackle — “dreamy soft female vocal” wins, “lo-fi hip-hop” is weakened, result drifts toward dream pop.
+Suno weights left-side tokens more.
+In dreamy soft female vocal, lo-fi hip-hop, vinyl crackle, the phrase “dreamy soft female vocal” wins the weighting, lo-fi hip-hop is weakened, and the result drifts toward dream pop.

 2. Conflicting instruments listed

-lo-fi hip-hop, electric guitar solo, big drums — lo-fi training data almost never has electric guitar solos; model drifts toward indie rock.
+lo-fi hip-hop, electric guitar solo, big drums — lo-fi training data almost never contains electric guitar solos, so the model drifts toward indie rock.

 Common clashes: